Former YouTube CEO Susan Wojcicki's sisters remember her legacy: "Susan wanted to help others"

 The blog post, shared on Monday, reads in part, "My goals going forward are to enjoy the present as much as possible and fight for better understanding and cures for this disease."

-YouTube's current CEO Neal Mohan explained Wojcicki planned to publish the post this fall and with November being Lung Cancer Awareness Month, he said the company wanted to take "this opportunity to carry on Susan's mission to help others by publishing her blog."
+YouTube's current CEO Neal Mohan explained Wojcicki planned to publish the post this fall, and with November being Lung Cancer Awareness Month, he said the company wanted to take "this opportunity to carry on Susan's mission to help others by publishing her blog."

 Wojcicki was diagnosed with lung cancer in 2022.
 She stepped down as YouTube's CEO in February 2023.

-According to the American Cancer Society, lung cancer is the second most common cancer in men and women in the U.S. It is also the leading cause of cancer death in the United States.
+According to the American Cancer Society, lung cancer is the second most common cancer in men and women in the U.S. It is also the leading cause of cancer deaths in the United States.

-Anne, along with sister Janet Wojcicki, said their sister wanted to help others through her diagnosis.
+But their sister wanted to help others through her diagnosis.

 "Susan was very committed.
 Like, 'I want this to benefit me, but I want it to benefit the legacy of all the other people who are in this awful situation.'
 So that's why we're also very committed still of funding, how is it that we can fund early detection work?
 How is it that we can fund some of the treatment options," Anne Wojcicki said.